wlillisdev/hudson-homes/README.md

   - After Running the all pages through lighthouse, it identified issues with a number of images due to size.
 Lighthouse suggested to change some larger images from jpg to avif which was done
   - The what we do section on the home page i was having trouble in getting it to be responsvie, i decieded to implement css grid which worked out well and fixed the problem
   - On low quailty smart phones with with pixle width less than 300px the hompe page hero text banner did not work properly, so i decided to add a media query and remove it  as i felt it was affecting user experience.

+  # Unfixed Bugs
+  - Aparting from removeing the hero banner text from the hompage for smart phones with screen sizes below 300px i am unaware of any other bugs at this time.